-Integrated Dietetic Internship Program: Eligible students may apply for the Integrated Dietetic Internship Program during their third academic year.
-In this internship, academic terms alternate with internship terms in cooperation with health care facilities throughout Alberta; the degree plus internship can be completed in approximately 4.5 years and then the student is eligible for registration with the College of Dietitians of Alberta and membership in Dietitians of Canada.
-Students admitted to the U of A Integrated Dietetic Internship Program are required to maintain undergraduate registration and complete NUTR 469, 470, 471 and 472 prior to convocation.
+Integrated Dietetic Internship: Eligible students may apply for the Integrated Dietetic Internship once course requirements are met.
+See Note 1.
+In this internship, academic terms alternate with internship terms in cooperation with health care facilities throughout Alberta; the degree plus internship can be completed in approximately 5 years and then the student is eligible for registration with the College of Dietitians of Alberta and membership in Dietitians of Canada.
+Students admitted to the U of A Integrated Dietetic Internship are required to maintain undergraduate registration and complete NUTR 466, 469, 470, 471 and 472 prior to convocation.